-- Use English as the primary language of communication. - Provide academic leadership for the school. - Share responsibility for oversight development, implementation and revision of the Language Policy and curriculum efforts. - Support teachers in their delivery of instruction. - Provide a variety of professional development opportunities to better enable teachers to be effective instructors of students with a range of language proficiencies. - Provide teachers with opportunities for professional development to enhance their own language proficiencies. - Promote embedded professional development models enabling collaboration concerning curriculum, instructional techniques, assessment and student progress. - Encourage collaboration between teachers for development of curriculum, sharing teaching ideas and resources. - Observe teachers and provide constructive feedback, materials, planning time and staff development opportunities. - Promote communication with parents concerning students" to help students with language development and provide translators when needed. - Promote a co-curricular program that encourages the use and development of English language.
+- Use English as the primary language of communication. - Share responsibility for oversight development, implementation and revision of the Language Policy and curriculum efforts. - Support teachers in their delivery of instruction. - Provide a variety of professional development opportunities to enable teachers to be effective instructors of students with a range of language proficiencies. - Promote embedded professional development models enabling collaboration concerning curriculum, instructional techniques, assessment and student progress. - Encourage collaboration between teachers for development of curriculum, sharing teaching ideas and resources. - Observe teachers and provide constructive feedback, materials, planning time and staff development opportunities. - Promote communication with parents concerning students" to help students with - language development and provide translators when needed. - Promote a co-curricular program that encourages the use and development of language

-Role of Faculty
+Role of teachers

-At Oakridge, in curriculum guides of all year groups, we have Standards set requirements in literacy not only for English Language but also for literacy in social studies, science, and technical subjects.
-Just as students must learn to read, write, speak, listen, and use language effectively in a variety of content areas, so too must the Standards specify the literacy skills and understandings that endure and develop over the years of schooling to assure required readiness for college and career in multiple disciplines.
+At Oakridge, in curriculum guides of all year groups, we have Standards set requirements in literacy not only for Language but also for literacy in social studies, science, and technical subjects.
+Just as students must learn to read, write, speak, listen, and use language effectively in a variety of content areas, so must the Standards specify the literacy skills and understandings that endure and develop over the years of schooling to assure required readiness for college and career in multiple disciplines.
 Since learning and language are inextricably bound, every teacher is therefore both a content teacher and a language teacher.
-The faculty is expected to:
+The teacher is expected to:

-• Use English as the primary language of instruction (except during classes for Modern Languages) and social interaction with students in and outside the classroom.

-• Acquire a professional knowledge base in second language acquisition processes, students" developmental language behaviors, and familiarity with students" language learning cognitive styles.

-- Be aware of how language is learnt or acquired - Integrate language instruction with content instruction. - Make high-level academic content instructionally comprehensible. - Create classroom environments that are discourse-rich and process-oriented (plentiful opportunities for students to listen to, read, speak, and write through interactive activities).
+- Use English as the primary language of instruction (except during Language acquisition classes). - Acquire a professional knowledge base in second language acquisition processes, students' developmental language behaviors, and familiarity with students' language learning cognitive styles. - Be aware of how language is learnt or acquired. - Make high-level academic content instructionally comprehensible. - Create classroom environments that are discourse-rich and process-oriented (plentiful opportunities for students to listen to, read, speak, and write through interactive activities).

-• Provide plentiful opportunities, within the subject area for students to develop their listening, speaking, reading and writing skills.

-- Support and encourage language self-assessment. - Give ongoing regular feedback to students on their linguistic and cognitive development by using a variety of balanced assessment strategies. - Hold high linguistic and academic expectations for all students.

-- Build a strong home-school partnership using various means of communication. - Emulate dispositions for life in an international world (i.e. tolerance for ambiguity, empathy, flexibility, respect for others" languages and cultures). - Work collaboratively to develop culturally inclusive and age-and developmentally appropriate curriculum and teaching strategies. - Integrate appropriate technology that enhances language development. - Use a pedagogical approach that enhances language development. - Select resources those are linguistically accessible and culturally inclusive. - Teach English language skills for social interaction.
+- Provide plentiful opportunities, within the subject area for students to develop their listening, speaking, reading and writing skills. - Support and encourage language self-assessment. - Give ongoing regular feedback to students on their linguistic and cognitive - development by using a variety of balanced assessment strategies. - Hold high linguistic and academic expectations for all students. - Build a strong home-school partnership using various means of communication. - Emulate dispositions for life in an international world (i.e. tolerance for ambiguity. - empathy, flexibility, respect for other languages and cultures). - Work collaboratively to develop culturally inclusive and age-and developmentally - appropriate curriculum and teaching strategies. - Integrate appropriate technology that enhances language development. - Use a pedagogical approach that enhances language development. - Select resources that are linguistically accessible and culturally inclusive. - Teach language skills for social interaction.